ecoculi/website/README.md

-# Ecology and Cultures  Lab
+# Ecology and Cultures Innovation Lab